Ayerbe-Dev/CS20-midterm/README.md

 # CS20-midterm

 Hi!
-This is our Midterm project for Tufts CS20 w prof. Lisa Diorio You can find the actual website hosted at tristanm.sgedu.site/cs20/midterm/index.html
+This is our Midterm project for Tufts CS20 w prof. Lisa Diorio.\
+You can find the actual website hosted at tristanm.sgedu.site/cs20/midterm/index.html

 This project was made by: